GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 |                           |     Heat index                                     |

-## PREVIEW RESULTS - PROJECTIONS
+## PREVIEW RESULTS

-- Plot (default):
+- Plot as maps including:
-  - [X] Historical Mean and SD
-  - [X] Projected Nornalised Mean Anonaly
+  - Projected Nornalised Mean Anonaly
-  - [X] Projected Nornalised Percentile 10th-90th
+    - as raster data
+    - as ADM1 mean value

-- Plot indices as map and as tables/charts
+- Plot as chart including:
-  - On ADM2 map selection (mouse click), each indices is plotted as a one line chart that includes:
+  - X is period (as from MAX period input), Y is intensity (ramge depends on index and metric selection)
+  - Historical Mean (black line) and SD (grey area around line)
-    -  3 lines of different colors (green, yellow, orange) representing the median for each RCP
+  - Projected Normalised Mean Anonaly as 3 lines of different colors (green, yellow, orange) representing the median for each RCP
-    -  3 shade areas representing the related p10 and p90 for each RCP
+  - Projected Normalised Percentile 10th-90th as 3 color-shaded areas representing the p10-to-median and median-to-p90 for each RCP
-    -  X is period (as from input)
-    -  Y is intensity (ramge depends on index and metric selection)
-    -  Title specify aggregation criteria

-Similar to common RPC representation:
+  - Title and description of the aggregation criteria, e.g. "Median, p10 and p90 represent the mean of all models in the ensemble".

+Example:
 <img width="500" src="https://user-images.githubusercontent.com/44863827/154677308-610702d4-1312-4ce5-b16c-e2b99e961c1e.png">

 ## EXPORT RESULTS - PROJECTIONS